Imgkl/RasaServer/README.md

 ```

 > [!Important]
 > Jellyfin is always the source of truth.
-RasaServer is just an intelligent index layer.
+RasaServer is just an intelligent vibe index layer.
 >

 **How it works:**